evalseth/evalseth.github.io/_pages/research.md

 <figure>
   <img src="/assets/images/figs.pdf" alt="">
-  <figcaption style="text-align: justify">Goal-oriented mesh refinement.
-Left:  Center: Right: </figcaption>
+  <figcaption style="text-align: justify">Goal-oriented mesh refinement for a convection-domainated diffusion problem in the AVS-FE method using a new approach to the solution of the dual problem.
+The qunatity of interest is the flux across a line segment on the left side of the domain.
+Left: Convergence of the estimate and exact error.
+Center: Effectivity index of the estimate.
+Right: Final adapted mesh. </figcaption>
 </figure>